-If the Council is interested in placing tax measure for the November 2022 election, conventional wisdom suggests that the Council select one tax measure to focus on.
+If the Council is interested in placing a tax measure for the November 2022 election, conventional wisdom suggests that the Council select one tax measure to focus on.
 Limiting the focus to one tax measure is said to improve the chances of that measure gaining voter approval.
-Given the estimated revenue to be generated by a TUT and that approximately 73% of that revenue is estimated to be paid by visitors, it is recommended that Council focus on a measure to introduce a TUT at a rate of either .25%, .50% or 75%.
+It is recommended that Council consider focusing on either increasing the TOT or imposing a TUT at a rate to be determined.